spencer-shadley/completed-class/01-Class-Content/04-Web-APIs/02-Homework/README.md

 * Play proceeds as follows:

-  * The user arrives at the landing page and is presented with a call-to-action to "Start Quiz".
+  * The user arrives at the landing page and is presented with a call-to-action to "Start Quiz."
 Also note the navigation option to "View Highscores" and the "Time" value set at 0.

   * Clicking the "Start Quiz" button presents the user with a series of questions.
 The timer is initialized with a value and immediately begins countdown.